Gael Greene’s Morning After Orange fruit soup -

 I made the orange juice and tapioca mixture before bed last night and then popped it into the fridge.
 This morning, when I went to stir in the fruit, I thought it seemed a little too gelatinous and stirred in about 1/2 cup orange juice to loosen it up.

-Each serving has about 137 calories and 4 Weight Watchers PointsPlus.
+Each serving of this orange fruit soup has about 137 calories and 4 Weight Watchers PointsPlus.
 Enjoy!

 - 1-1/2 cups water